moby/moby/docs/articles/b2d_volume_resize.md

   The configuration shows you where `boot2docker` is looking for the `profile` file.
 It also output the settings that are in use.

-2. Initialise a default file to customize using `boot2docker config > ~/.boot2docker/profile` command.
+2. Initialize a default file to customize using `boot2docker config > ~/.boot2docker/profile` command.

 3. Add the following lines to `$HOME/.boot2docker/profile`: